 We’ve all been part of quiet team meetings where the only person talking is the one running the meeting.
-With Parabol, we’ve included best-practices for getting your team engaged with the meeting – and each other – built right into the tool.
+With Parabol, we’ve included best-practices for getting your team engaged with the team meeting – and each other – built right into the tool.

 As a facilitator, you can get your team talking with an icebreaker question.
 Let Parabol randomly select a question, refresh if you want another option, or fill in your own question if you have something you want to ask.
 Our icebreakers are particularly powerful for remote teams who lack opportunities for casual hallway interactions to socialize and bond as a team.